SalasDelil/todo-list-app/README.md

 ## Project Structure

 - `index.html`: The main HTML file containing the structure of the Todo List application.
-- `script.js`: The JavaScript file containing the logic for adding and removing tasks.
+- `script.js`: The JavaScript file containing the logic for adding, editing and removing tasks.